vidardb/docs/docs/run_kmeans_with_vidarDB.md

 FROM chicago_taxi_trips;
 ```

-Now, the preparation job is done.
+Now, the preparation is done.
 Let's move to the training part.

 ## Data Training

 This section is very simple and straightforward.
-Before data training, we need to enable AI support in `chicago_taxi_trips` database:
+Before training data, we need to enable AI support in `chicago_taxi_trips` database:

 ```shell
 docker exec -it vidardb sh -c "install-madlib.sh -U postgres -D chicago_taxi_trips"
 ```

-Try the following SQL commands to use KMeans algorithm to train the data:
+Try the following SQL commands to train data with KMeans:

 ```sql
 -- connect to the local vidardb